7 beauty spots along the Puerto Montt to Puerto Natales ferry route

 "It makes me feel younger."

-Moisa is aware this.
+Moisa is aware of this.
 At 64, she practices it with enviable ease.
-"It helps keep my body agile, keep the different parts of my body more healthy.
-For me it’s an essential practice, and also makes me feel younger, stronger and more alive.”
+"It helps keep my body agile, keep the different parts of my body healthier.
+For me it’s an essential practice, and makes me feel younger, stronger, and more alive.”

 Can you imagine doing your yoga postures with the unparalleled beauty of Patagonia as a backdrop?

 Traveling by ferry through the fjords and canals of this remote region is an unbeatable experience.
 It’s also an ideal place to practice yoga at your pace while the boat glides slowly through the pristine waters.
 We invite you to find out where else to practice yoga in the south of Chile.

 Do you want to know what else you can do in this remote corner of the world?
 Download our free guide to alternative traveling in Patagonia to find out!

 Want to travel hassle-free?
 Read about these two Swiss slow travelers who bet on a ferry to continue their journey through America.

 Are you planning to travel slowly through this remote southern region?
 What must you know before planning your journey?
 What tips will make it even better?

 We spoke to two Swiss travelers who gave us different advice and opinions on how to enjoy this beautiful destination fully.